-Use the Internet Account Information table in the Quick Start Guide to record your.
+Use the Internet Account Information table in the Quick Start Guide to record your Internet account information.
 Note that if you are using PPPoA or PPPoE encapsulation, then the only ISP information you need is a login name and password.
 You only need to know the Ethernet Encapsulation Gateway IP address if you are using ENET ENCAP encapsulation.